 One defense mechanism is fluffing up to look larger and biting.

-The African gray is considered to be one of the most accomplished mimics.
+The African grey is considered to be one of the most accomplished mimics.
 Parrots, when raised by humans, show an amazing ability to mimic people and noisy objects, but in the wild they have never been observed mimicking.